-Many of the needs of public housing residents and Housing Choice vouchers holders are similar to other low-income residents such as housing stability, access to transportation, and employment.
+Many of the needs of public housing residents and Housing Choice vouchers holders are similar to low-income residents not receiving RHA's support such as housing stability, access to transportation, and employment.
 According to RHA's waiting list, the greatest need is for one- and two-bedroom units.
-There is also a need for units with accessibility features.
+There is also a need for units accessible for individuals with disabilities.
 Resident comments from the Consolidated Plan public hearing held in December 2024 suggest a community-wide need for additional family housing, housing for youth exiting the foster system, and homeownership opportunities with more dense and affordable multifamily units.
 Residents also expressed need for improved anti-poverty programs that support low-income residents.